-Shortly after the November 28, 2022, city commission meeting, Commissioner Host deleted four of the five videos but mistakenly left Video # 1 up.
+Shortly after the November 28, 2022, city commission meeting, Commissioner Host deleted four of the five videos but mistakenly left another one Video # 1 up.
+He testified that, after he was alerted to the mistake, he removed the remaining video on December 19, 2022.
 When the city manager reported at the December 19, 2022, city commission meeting that the video remained on line, Commissioner Host responded that "I found this out today . . . that that video was up, and I took it down, and I'm very sorry."
 (Request, at 3 (link to city commission meeting of December 19, 2022, beginning at 2:28.50).

-Following the November 28, 2022, city commission meeting, Commissioner Host published four more video statements critical of the 2024 Plan.
+Following thosethe November 28, 2022, city commission meetings, Commissioner Host published four more video statements critical of the 2024 Plan.